mozilla-services/qdo/docs/logging.rst

 queuey.conn_error
     Sent when there's a connection error reaching the :term:`Queuey` server.

+queuey.conn_ssl_error
+    Sent when there's a SSL error reaching the :term:`Queuey` server.

 queuey.conn_timeout
     Sent when the connection to the :term:`Queuey` server times out.